SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

     set(instr.output, environment.booleanType)
 ```

-To correctly infer the types of builtin objects, methods, and functions, the abstract interpreter relies on a [static model of the JavaScript runtime environment](https://github.com/googleprojectzero/fuzzilli/blob/master/Sources/Fuzzilli/Core/JavaScriptEnvironment.swift) which can, for example, tell the interpreter that the eval builtin is a function that expects a single argument, that the Object builtin is an object with various methods, or that the Uint8Array builtin is a constructor that returns a Uint8Array instance, which then has a certain set of properties and methods.
+To correctly infer the types of builtin objects, methods, and functions, the type inference relies on a [static model of the JavaScript runtime environment](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Core/JavaScriptEnvironment.swift) which can, for example, tell the interpreter that the eval builtin is a function that expects a single argument, that the Object builtin is an object with various methods, or that the Uint8Array builtin is a constructor that returns a Uint8Array instance, which then has a certain set of properties and methods.

-FuzzIL is designed to make the abstract interpreter’s job as simple as possible.
+FuzzIL is designed to make type inference as simple as possible.
 As an example, consider the implementation of ES6 classes.
 In FuzzIL, they look roughly like this:

 ```
 v0 <- BeginClassDefinition '$properties', '$methods' -> v1 (this), v2, v3